-Open the image you would like to apply to Mosaic effect too.
+Open the image you would like to apply to the Mosaic effect too.

 Now we need to apply a smart filter.
 Click Filter> Then select Convert for Smart Filter.